-sation will result in a lowered R-value and possible destruction of the insulation material.
-In general, a plastic (polyethylene) vapor barrier should be used with all insulation materials because, even with vinyl-clad foam boards, it is impossible to maintain all joints in a water vapor-tight condition.
+densation within the wall or ceiling assembly.
+The condensation will result in a lower R-value and possible destruction of the insulation material.
+In general, a 4-6 mil plastic (polyethylene) vapor barrier should be used with all insulation materials because, even with vinyl-clad foam boards, it is impossible to maintain all joints in a water vapor-tight condition.
 In all cases the vapor barrier should be located on the warm side (inside) of the wall or ceiling between the interior covering and the insulation.
+See PIH-65, Insulation for Swine Housing.

-Figure 1 illustrates the procedures for determining the R value for a concrete block wall using the data in Table 1.
+Figure 1 illustrates the procedures of determining the R-value for a concrete block wall using the data in Table 1.
 Figure 2 shows how to calculate the R value of a ceiling.
 Figure 3 shows winter degree days, and Table 2 recommends minimum insulation levels for swine buildings.

 Mice, other rodents, and birds can seriously damage any type of insulation.
+See PIH-107, Controlling Rats and Mice in Swine Facilities.
 Use physical barriers to keep rodents out of buildings.
-If ribbed metal is used for inside wall linings, the end openings of the ribs should be closed to discourage the entrance of rodents.
+If ribbed metal is used for inside wall linings, the end openings of the ribs should be closed to prevent the entrance of rodents.
 A good rodent control program is essential since they seem to find any small openings into the wall cavities.
-Birds will destroy exposed insulation sprayed on a building.
-In some cases insulation is consumed directly as food, while in other cases it is used as a nesting location, a material for nest building, or simply something to play with to pass the time.
-Consequently, an effective bird control program should also be a part of the building plan.
+Birds will destroy any exposed insulation.
+In some cases insulation is consumed